monorepo-rocks/monorepo-rocks/apps/llm-rules/README.md

 The `--dir` flag is optional and defaults to the current working directory.

-**Note:** When using the AmpCode extension for VSCode, Cursor, or Windsurf, the `--dir` flag is not needed as the extension automatically sets the working directory to your project root.
+**Note:** When using the AmpCode extension for VSCode/Cursor/Windsurf, the `--dir` flag is not needed as the extension automatically sets the working directory to your project root.

 **The server will:**